-- 1. To elect two Class II directors; - 2.
-To ratify an amendment to Guidewire Software's bylaws providing that Delaware is the exclusive forum for certain legal actions; - 3.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2017; - 4.
-To conduct a non-binding advisory vote to approve the compensation of the named executive officers of Guidewire Software; and - 5.
+- 1. To elect two Class III directors; - 2.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2018; - 3.
+To conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - 4.
 To transact such other business as may properly come before the meeting or at any and all adjournments, continuations or postponements thereof.

-If you owned our common stock at the close of business on October 7, 2016, you may attend and vote at the meeting.
+If you owned our common stock at the close of business on October 13, 2017, you may attend and vote at the meeting.
 A list of stockholders eligible to vote at the meeting will be available for review during our regular business hours at our headquarters in Foster City, California for the ten days prior to the meeting for any purpose related to the meeting.
-This notice, the Proxy Statement and the Annual Report on Form 10-K are first being mailed to stockholders and posted on our website on or about October 28, 2016.
+This notice, the Proxy Statement and the Annual Report on Form 10-K are first being mailed to stockholders and posted on our website on or about November 3, 2017.